-As more and more of our day-to-day business gets conducted online, cyber security threats have increased in volume and frequency.
+As more and more of our day-to-day business gets conducted online, cybersecurity threats have increased in volume and frequency.
 Cyberattacks seem to grow more cunning by the minute.
-Hackers are already employing next-gen technology like artificial intelligence and machine learning in their schemes.
+Meanwhile, hackers are already employing next-gen technology like artificial intelligence and machine learning in their schemes.

-It’s not just big fish that need to worry, either.
+However, it’s not just big fish that need to worry.
 Any company that maintains sensitive personal information or processes credit cards is a potential target for cybercriminals.
 Of course, corporations like Equifax and Marriott possess the deep pockets to deal with breach-related expenses.
 Unfortunately, 60 percent of small companies go belly-up within six months of a cyberattack.

 According to stats compiled by techrug, 43 percent of cyber attacks target small businesses.
 Furthermore, while many small businesses don’t think that they store sensitive data, it turns out that 68 percent store email addresses and 64 percent store phone numbers.